Hymn Society in the United States and Canada

 Members of The Hymn Society include clergy and worship leaders, church musicians, poets, composers, scholars, libraries and congregational singers of varied backgrounds and interests.
 Members of all denominations, races and cultures participate in the annual conferences and workshops sponsored by The Hymn Society.
 The Society produces a quarterly publication, The Hymn, a journal of research and opinion, containing practical and scholarly articles and reflecting the diverse cultural and theological identities of the organization's membership.
 In 1984 it published, on microfilm, the Dictionary of American Hymnody (edited by Leonard Ellinwood and Elizabeth Lockwood), an index to the texts of more than 8000 North American hymnals.

 Center for Congregational Song

 The Center for Congregational Song (CCS) is the resource and programmatic arm of The Hymn Society in the United States and Canada.
 Run by The Hymn Society and funded by Society members and donors, it works to fulfill The Hymn Society's mission to "encourage, promote, and enliven congregational singing".
 The current Director of the CCS is Brian Hehn.

+Fellowship

+Since 1942, the Hymn Society has awarded a fellowship for hymnwriters, composers, hymnal editors and hymnologists.
+It is the society's highest individual honor.
+Fellowship recipients include: